kwtucker/logseq/pages/Dashboard.md

 						- Now: Task that are marked now
 						- Overdue: Scheduled tasks that are past due
 						- Next: Scheduled tasks within 7 days
-						- Horizon: Schedule tasks from 7 days to 3 months out.
+						- Horizon: Scheduled tasks from 7 days to 3 months out.